Your product page is one of the most important pages on your website. So it’s only natural that you’d want to create a great product page.

 You can use an app like Product Reviews Addon to automatically contact customers after their purchase for reviews.
 This will allow you to grow your reviews quickly and with minimal work.

-While you might want to split test if this will help with conversions, having recommended products encourage customers to stay on your site a little longer.
+While you might want to a/b test whether this will help with conversions, having recommended products encourage customers to stay on your site a little longer.

 When it comes to recommended products, avoid having products that look too identical.
 This can cause a customer to become confused and may result in fewer sales.
 This is because more choices requires more thinking.